 Offences under the SPL Act tend to relate to breaches of these public safety zones and attract fines of up to 20 pu (ss 10, 14, 15, 16).

 • failing to give your name and address to a DELWP officer (s 84; maximum penalty: five pu);

-• hindering or obstructing a DELWP officer exercising their duties or powers under the SFT Act (s 86; maximum penalty: 60 pu); and
+• hindering or obstructing a DELWP officer while they are exercising their duties or powers under the SFT Act (s 86; maximum penalty: 60 pu); and

-• threatening or abusing a DELWP officer in the execution of their duty (s 87; penalty: 60 pu).
+• threatening or abusing a DELWP officer while they are executing their duty (s 87; penalty: 60 pu).

 For more information about offences relating to forest operations, contact Lawyers for Forests (see “Contacts”).